bwarncke/architectural-katas-q4-2025-ai-enabled-architecture/README.md

 - Pricing Algorithm
 - Predictive inventory usage
 - Return and damage analysis

+## Cloud Infrastructure
+Cloud infrastructure ([ADR](adr/ADR-Cloud.md)) will be provisioned in AWS via Cloudformation using the least access security model while incorporating multiple availability zones for redundancy and using Cloudwatch to monitor for changes and events.
+GitHub will be used to version Infrastructure templates and the templates will be tested on temporary AWS accounts created for the duration of testing.

 ## Parking Lot / Ideas for the Future
 Some ideas we discussed were discarded for now because of time constraints or